Roman Food – 10 Must-Try Dishes

 Although Rome is famous for its meat-heavy cuisine, vegetarians are well-accommodated here.
 One notable example is carbonara – an impressively easy dish with fatty guanciale (cured pork jowl), eggs, and pecorino cheese!
 Get the perfect Rome restaurants to eat.

 Coda alla vaccinara (ox-tail stew) and trippa alla Romana, featuring stomach meat that once made up part of abattoir workers’ quinto quarto pay, are two other classic Italian dishes to look forward to.
 Also be sure to taste carciofo alla giudia (fried artichokes).
+Italian wines are renowned worldwide for their exceptional quality, diverse flavors, and rich heritage, with famous varieties like Chianti, Barolo, and Prosecco.

 Pizza